atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 [139]
 affection, and being desirous to leave the court of Blithion as soon as possible, they agreed to set out the next night, between twelve and one, from the outer gate of the palace, and there to wait the arrival of the ladies; which warning, though short, seemed agreeable to all parties.

-The hour being come, they failed not to be in readiness to receive the ladies, and waited their arrival with the utmost impatience.—The ladies, on their part, came at the time and place, appointed, where they were received with open arms; no words could they utter, because their tongues, by the power of love, were devoted to silence.—-Just at their arrival, an alarm was given in the palace, which so amazed them, that they knew
+The hour being come, they failed not to be in readiness to receive the ladies, and waited their arrival with the utmost impatience.—The ladies, on their part, came at the time and place, appointed, where they were received with open arms; no words could they utter, because their tongues, by the power of love, were devoted to silence.—Just at their arrival, an alarm was given in the palace, which so amazed them, that they knew
 [140]
-not how to save themselves, nor where to convey the ladies;—however, as they had gone so far, they were determined to escape, or perish in their enterprize.—The alarm increasing, and Thalmeno finding their affairs desperate, and perceiving that he must either lose his own life, or that of his dear Athelia’s, which he esteemed far more precious, reassuming his courage, said to Plivio, ‘This is no time for dallying, therefore, with courage, lead forth your lady, and if any presume to stop your passage, instantly make way with your sword, but do not shed unnecessary blood;—for you, fair ladies, fear nothing, your virtues are a sufficient bulwark for your preservation.”
+not how to save themselves, nor where to convey the ladies;—however, as they had gone so far, they were determined to escape, or perish in their enterprize.—The alarm increasing, and Thalmeno finding their affairs desperate, and perceiving that he must either lose his own life, or that of his dear Athelia’s, which he esteemed far more precious, reassuming his courage, said to Plivio, "This is no time for dallying, therefore, with courage, lead forth your lady, and if any presume to stop your passage, instantly make way with your sword, but do not shed unnecessary blood;—for you, fair ladies, fear nothing, your virtues are a sufficient bulwark for your preservation.”

 This said, they went hand in hand through the outer gate, without interruption; where they found their pages, each with [141]